Stop Best Service Company Debt Collection Harassment

 Step 1: Document Every Interaction

-Dates and Times: Note when you receive calls, emails, or letters.
+• Dates and times of calls, emails, or letters

-Names and Numbers: Record names of representatives and phone numbers they called from.
+• Names of representatives and phone numbers they called from

 Step 2: Request Debt Validation